 Begin by holding a bottle of pet-safe essential oils in your hand with your dog in the same room, allowing them to approach and then smell the actual bottle.
 Dogs are scent-driven animals, and you don't want to overwhelm them with too much too fast.
 When your dog is used to the idea of the oil, diffuse the oil with a water diffuser, opting for aromatherapy before you move onto any topical application.

 For topical application, some people start with a very small amount of oil applied to the back of the dog's neck.
 Other methods of application include oil petting and oil spritzing, which are useful approaches once your dog is familiar with essential oils.
 Some people even add a tiny drop of essential oils into their pets' water for internal benefits.
 Be sure to chat with your holistic vet about the essential oils you'd like to use on your pet to ensure you are choosing those that are safe for pets and applying them at the correct dilution.
 With so many oils and methods to choose from, here are 8 essential oils for dogs to get you started:

-Cedar oil (also known as cedarwood oil) is the active ingredient in Wondercide's line of flea & tick control products.
+Cedar oil (also known as cedarwood oil) is the active ingredient in Wondercide's line of Flea & Tick control products.
 In addition to repelling pests and killing them when combined with the inactive ingredients in Wondercide, cedarwood has a relaxing effect on dogs and supports healthy skin.
 It can be used effectively for pets in a water diffuser to calm them.
-If your dog acts sleepy when you apply Flea & Tick Pets + Home to her skin, she's responding to the aromatherapeutic quality of the cedar essential oils.
+If your dog acts a little sleepy when you apply Flea & Tick Pets + Home to the skin and coat, it's a response to the aromatherapeutic quality of the cedar essential oils.

 8. Spruce, Blue Tansy, Frankincense & RosewoodBlend (Valor)